 It should come as no surprise that consumers’ expectations for a better customer experience are rising.
-Research1 shows that 86% of people will stop doing business with a company because of a negative service experience—with 51% of consumers leaving for a competitor after only one failed interaction.
-To differentiate from competitors and provide exceptional customer service, businesses need to elevate the customer experience—but doing so requires insight into which processes are working and which are not.
+Research1 shows that 80% of people will stop doing business with a company because of a negative service experience—with 67% of consumers leaving for a competitor after only one failed interaction.
+To differentiate from competitors and provide exceptional customer service, businesses need to transform the customer experience—but doing so requires data-driven insight into which processes are working and which are not.

-Data can provide these types of insights and drive positive transformation.
-The challenge, however, is not just in collecting the right type of data, but knowing how to pull insight from it.
+Customer experience analytics can provide these types of insights and drive positive transformation.
+The challenge, however, is not just in collecting the right type of data but knowing how to pull insight from it.
 What data points are important?
 Which are not?

 Determining the Type of Data You Need and Where to Find It

 Contact centers, where agents interact directly with customers, provide a gold mine of customer intelligence.
 Each interaction is an opportunity to learn more about consumers in order to improve the customer experience.
 Typically, there are three types of data you should collect:

 - Volume Data – Contact events are signs that something isn’t easy for customers to solve on their own.
 Knowing why customers contact you, by what channels, and with what frequency is key to understanding what the customer wants and where the stumbling blocks are.
 Look at average handle times, rates of repeat contacts, escalations and transfers to determine where there are breakdowns in the contact experience – these are the elements that may be negatively impacting your customers and your business.

 - Behavioral and Emotional Data –This type of data measures how your agents handle each customer and how customers respond to the interaction.
 The data collected should include attributes such as communication and interaction skills, compliance, and product and procedural knowledge.